4awpawz/snitch/README.md

 ## Request a new report format

 Have an idea for a report format that is not yet supported?
-Then by all means please submit a request along with a detailed description of the report you are seeking.
+Then by all means [please submit a request](https://github.com/4awpawz/snitch/issues) and provide a detailed description of the report you are seeking.

 ## License